City of Thousand Oaks Pop-Up Arts & Music Festival Every Friday/Saturday, June 6 to June 28

 Join in on an evening of free entertainment and listen to DSB - Tribute to Journey on Saturday, July 13, 2024 at Oak Canyon Community Park, 5600 Hollytree Drive, Oak Park at 6:30pm.

-A free shuttle is provided at the entrance to the park and from Oak Park High School.
+A free shuttle is provided to and from the Oak Park Community Center.

 Bring blankets and chairs.